-On 14th Nov 2011, the National Security Advisor to President Karzai, Dr. Rangin Spanta, hadannounced that the Strategic Partnership Agreement will be finalized by the Afghan Parliament.
+On Nov.
+14, 2011, the national security adviser to President Karzai, Dr. Rangin Spanta, announced that the Strategic Partnership Agreement would be finalized by the Afghan parliament.
 Will that be the case, or did Dr. Rangin Spanta lie to pacify public sentiment?

-Note that last year, the parallel Iraqi Status of Forces Agreement was put to the Iraqi Parliament for approval and was rejected, denying the U.S. long-term, uniformed military presence in Iraq.
-Neither the Iraqi Parliament nor the Iraqi public wanted the Iraqi Status of Forces Agreement to be signed.
+Note that last year, the parallel Iraqi Status of Forces Agreement was put to the Iraqi parliament for approval and was rejected, denying the U.S. a long-term, uniformed military presence in Iraq.
+Neither the Iraqi parliament nor the Iraqi public wanted the Iraqi Status of Forces Agreement to be signed.
 They deemed that it was not in their interests.
 This could be the case as well in Afghanistan, if the Obama/Karzai administrations allowed democratic parliamentary processes.

 The American Public

 Sixty percent of the U.S. public believes that the war is not worth its cost in life and expense, according to the latest Washington Post-ABC News Poll.